ashiq24/CoDA-NO/README.md

 | ViT     | 27/100                       | 0.211 / 0.266           | 0.113 / 0.125         | 0.020 / 0.022            |
 | U-net   | 30/48                        | 3.579 / 9.462            | 0.842 / 3.957          | 0.203 / 0.412            |

-> On Limitation

-The major limitation of the motivation and novelty of the proposed module is addressed above in the discussion.

 [1].Schneider, T., Teixeira, J., Bretherton, C. S., Brient, F., Pressel, K. G., Sch  ̈ar, C., and Siebesma, A. P. Climate goals and computing the future of clouds.